7effrey89/Pokedex/scripts/README.md

 - Fetches TCG card data for each Pokemon from the Pokemon TCG API
 - Uses the same cache key algorithm as CacheService (MD5 hash of endpoint + params)
 - Stores responses in CacheService-compatible JSON format
-- Includes retry logic for failed requests
+- Includes resilient retry logic with exponential backoff and multi-pass requeueing
 - Supports optional API key for higher rate limits
 - Allows downloading specific ranges or limiting the number of Pokemon
 - Maintains a Pokemon list resource for easy extension
 - **Resume capability**: Automatically skips already-cached Pokemon, so you can safely restart if interrupted
 - **Parallel downloads**: Support for multi-threaded downloads to speed up the process (1-10 threads)
+- **Persistent retries**: Failed Pokemon are automatically retried in later passes until they succeed or exhaust `--max-retries`

 ## Usage